Experience Design at the intersection of humans, tech and sustainable futures

 ↳ About me

 I grew up in Buenos Aires, Argentina, and my fascination with technology began early.
-My grandfather was a programmer who sparked my curiosity for computers and design.
-By the time I was a teenager, I was already working with SEO and digital tools.
-Later I expanded my path by studying sociology and exploring how technology connects to human behavior.
+My grandfather was a programmer who sparked my curiosity for computers.